 - Using the built in flash on your camera usually results in ugly visuals.
 Use something like white cardboard, foil, or tissue to 1) bounce the light so it comes from a different direction and 2) diffuse the light to soften the shadows, or use sunlight or open shade.
 A variety of strobes, lights, backdrops, and light tents are available for checkout.
 We'll go over lighting later in class. - Avoid distracting backgrounds, such as woodgrain surfaces.
 Tabletop photo tents and seamless backdrops are available for checkout.
 Plain bedsheets or tablecloths work fine too. - If you image a drinking glass or bottle, make sure no distracting text or logos are visible on the glass. - If you use a fish tank or other glass enclosure, be careful about where the flash reflects off the glass (to become a distracting white hole in your photo). - Automatic focus systems often have trouble with fluid visuals, which have no sharp lines to lock on to.
 If your camera has a 'focus lock' feature (try pressing the shutter button halfway), lock onto a ruler or other sharp-edged object held in the desired focus plane before you make the visual, or use manual focus. - Almost any deficiency in color balance, contrast, etc., can be adjusted in darktable or Gimp, but this requires a working familiarity and access to the program.
 There are instructional videos available in Youtube.
-Some instruction will be given in class. - Video editing can be done using a free program, Minitool Moviemaker. - You'll find lots of ideas in the Galleries on Flowvis.org.
+Some instruction will be given in class. - Video editing can be done using a free program, Minitool Moviemaker.
+More instruction will be given later in the semester. - You'll find lots of ideas in the Galleries on Flowvis.org, and in the Best of Web assignments.
 Please don't default to food coloring in water unless you have something new to say about it visually.